 Tao Zhong

-In the past, I have interned at Noah's Ark Lab, Huawei Technologies Canada working with Prof. Yang Wang on computer vision and domain generalization.
+In the past, I have interned at Noah's Ark Lab working with Prof. Yang Wang on computer vision and domain generalization.
 I have also spent time working with Prof. Huihuan Qian at AIRS and CUHK(SZ), focusing on marine robotics.

 Feel free to check out my CV or send me an e-mail if you want to connect.